python/cpython/Doc/library/dis.rst

 .. opcode:: COPY (i)

-   Push the *i*-th item to the top of the stack.
+   Push TOS(i) to the top of the stack.
 The item is not removed from its original location.

-   The stack is indexed from 1, so COPY 1 will copy TOS.

    .. versionadded:: 3.11

 .. opcode:: SWAP (i)

-   Swap TOS with the item at position *i*.
+   Swap TOS with TOS(i).

-   The stack is indexed from 1, so SWAP 2 will swap TOS and TOS1.

    .. versionadded:: 3.11